zapman449/nitro/README.md

 servers who might be in the group.
 Some commands rely on the server list, some ignore it.
 The serverlist is just a list of two element lists.
 The two elements are name and IP of the server.
+In hindsight, I should have made the server's a list of dictionaries, rather than a list of lists.